Ransomware Memory Analysis With Volatility

 There’s 7 tasks in this challenge:

-that will list all processes.
-What is the name of the suspicious process - What is the parent process ID for the suspicious process?
+- What is the parent process ID for the suspicious process?

 - What is the initial malicious executable that created this process?